DevOpsPlayground/Hands-on-with-HTTPS-and-Certificates-on-Kubernetes/README.md

 (Note: If the browser prevents you from proceeding, type "thisisunsafe" into the browser window.
 This should bypass the browsers built in security checks)

-## Automated Certificates signed by LetsEncypt
+## Prod App - Automated Certificates signed by LetsEncypt

 Login to Azure using service principal

     az login --service-principal -u $APP_ID -p $APP_PW --tenant $TENANT_ID

-### Configure a FQDN for the Ingress Controller EXTERNAL_IP
+### Configure FQDN for the Ingress Controller EXTERNAL_IP

 Because our Kubernetes cluster is hosted on Azure AKS, during the installation of the Ingress Controller an Azure Public IP address is created that corresponds with the service EXTERNAL_IP.
 We can associate this Azure Public IP with a Fully Qualified Domain Name.